 Never give off treats before the goats have eaten their daily ration of hay.
-The goats should first have a healthy food that will foster proper rumen function in their bellies, and not gobble down a snack or even grain ration, before their base healthy dietary meal.
+The goats should first have healthy food that will foster proper rumen function in their bellies, and not gobble down a snack or even grain ration, before their base healthy dietary meal.

-Some goat supplements should be provided as a free choice “treat” on a daily basis, but others may need to offered only at specific times of the year or when a goat herd member is showing signs of a deficiency or illness.
+Some goat supplements should be provided as a free choice “treat” on a daily basis, but others may need to be offered only at specific times of the year or when a goat herd member is showing signs of a deficiency or illness.